Pomodoro Sauce

 If you like to prepare Italian cuisine, having a go-to red sauce recipe is an absolute must.

-You can whip it up and serve with any noodle you like, and bam!
+You can whip up a batch, serve it with any type of noodle you like, and bam!
 A mouthwatering pasta dish in no time flat.

 Prefer a white sauce?
-Check out my copycat Olive Garden alfredo!
+Check out my copycat Olive Garden Alfredo & my Low Carb Alfredo Sauce!

 These two sauces have really similar ingredients and really similar flavors.
 So what’s the difference between the two?